BagelHole/Plex-Stack/README.md

 - If you’ll need to support more than one simultaneous transcode, you’ll need a more powerful processor.

 ## Hardware Options:
-- 🟢 Old Computer - if you have a leftover computer laying around this is usually the perfect use for them.
+- 🟢 Old Tower Computer - if you have a leftover computer laying around this is usually the perfect use for them.
 - 🟡 NAS - These can get pricey but they are purpose built to hold lots of data and they come with a CPU & RAM to get you started right away.
   - [Expensive but strong NAS](https://www.amazon.com/QNAP-TVS-672XT-Thunderbolt-10GbE-Slots/dp/B07JNLNHD1)
   - [More Affordable Option](https://www.amazon.com/TERRAMASTER-F2-223-2Bay-NAS-Storage/dp/B0BF4SWHQN/ref=sr_1_2?ascsubtag=wp-us-1367106051858228500-20&geniuslink=true&keywords=TerraMaster+F2-221+NAS&qid=1686596688&sr=8-2&ufe=app_do%3Aamzn1.fos.c3015c4a-46bb-44b9-81a4-dc28e6d374b3)